is in 2021

 Students will study both human anatomy and physiology, along with an integrative approach to materia medica including diet, lifestyle, and herbal formulas for support.
 Students will intimately study more than 40 widely used herbs in Western Herbalism, including how to correctly prepare, dose, and administer these herbs safely and effectively.

 The program is designed to develop each student’s unique healing presence.
 We believe that one of the pillars of personal growth is contemplative practice.
-Students are supported to envision increasing their capacity for relationship and connection - through yoga, meditation, mandalas and personal introspection.
+Students are supported through yoga, meditation, mandalas and personal introspection to connect with their unique ability to heal and integrate at the levels of the mind, body and soul.

 the study of life